-(i) subject to the Section 280G cap described below, a one-time, lump-sum severance payment equal to Mr. Marohn's annual base salary in effect at the time of such termination, pro-rated for the number of days remaining in the then-current term (or, following a change of control, a one-time, lump-sum severance payment equal to two times Mr. Marohn's annual base salary in effect at the time of such termination);

-(ii) all restricted stock (other than shares under the Matching Program), restricted stock unit awards, stock options and stock appreciation rights will become fully and immediately vested, and shares issued under the Matching Program will become immediately vested as follows: one-third of the shares shall immediately vest if the termination occurs less than one year after the issuance, two-thirds of the shares shall immediately vest if the termination occurs less than two years (but one year or more) after the issuance, and one hundred percent of the shares shall immediately vest if the termination occurs two years or more after the issuance;

-(iii) any performance shares, performance units or similar performance-based equity awards will be deemed earned on a pro-rated basis according as if all performance requirements had been satisfied at the target level (or such higher level as would have been achieved if performance through the date of the termination of employment had continued through the end of the performance period);

-- (iv) up to eighteen months of benefits continuation; and - (v) up to \$15,000 of fees and expenses of consultants and/or legal or accounting advisors.
+- (i) subject to the Section 280G cap described below, a one-time, lump-sum severance payment equal to Mr. Marohn's annual base salary in effect at the time of such termination, pro-rated for the number of days remaining in the then-current term (or, following a change of control, a one-time, lump-sum severance payment equal to two times Mr. Marohn's annual base salary in effect at the time of such termination); - (ii) all restricted stock (other than shares under the Matching Program), restricted stock unit awards, stock options and stock appreciation rights will become fully and immediately vested, and shares issued under the Matching Program will become immediately vested as follows: one-third of the shares shall immediately vest if the termination occurs less than one year after the issuance, two-thirds of the shares shall immediately vest if the termination occurs less than two years (but one year or more) after the issuance, and one hundred percent of the shares shall immediately vest if the termination occurs two years or more after the issuance; - (iii) any performance shares, performance units or similar performance-based equity awards will be deemed earned on a pro-rated basis according as if all performance requirements had been satisfied at the target level (or such higher level as would have been achieved if performance through the date of the termination of employment had continued through the end of the performance period); - (iv) up to eighteen months of benefits continuation; and - (v) up to \$15,000 of fees and expenses of consultants and/or legal or accounting advisors.

-A "change of control" is defined in Mr. Marohn's employment agreement generally as the sale of one hundred percent of the Company or a determination by the Board of Directors of the Company, in view of the then current circumstances or impending events, that a change of control of the Company has occurred or is imminent, which determination shall be made for the specific purpose of triggering the operative provisions of the employment agreement.
+A "change of control" is defined in Mr. Marohn's employment agreement generally as (i) the sale of one hundred percent of the Company, (ii) the Board as of July 2020 (the "Incumbent Board") generally ceasing for any reason to constitute the Board, provided that any individual becoming a director subsequent to July 2020, whose election or nomination for election by the Company's shareholders was approved by a unanimous vote of the directors then comprising the Incumbent Board, is considered as though such individual were a member of the Incumbent Board, (iii) completion of a reorganization, merger or combination in which 100% of the ownership changes, (iv) liquidation or sale of substantially all of the assets (except in limited circumstances) or (v) a determination by the Board of Directors of the Company, in view of the then current circumstances or impending events, that a change of control of the Company has occurred or is imminent, which determination shall be made for the specific purpose of triggering the operative provisions of the employment agreement.